Northcliff High School

 Northcliff High School, commonly known as Northcliff High, is a public English medium co-educational high school located in the suburb of Blackheath in Johannesburg in the Gauteng province of South Africa.
 It is one of the top and most academic schools in Gauteng.
 The high school was established in 1969.

 Location

 The school is located on Mountain View Drive, at the bottom of Northcliff Hill.

 Sporting

-Northcliff High has won the A-League Inter-High Athletics competition for 22 consecutive years, from 1997 - 2018.
+Northcliff High has won the A-League Inter-High Athletics competition for 25 consecutive years, from 1997 - 2023 [Meeting did not talk place in 2020/1 due to Covid].

 In 2015, construction of an astroturf hockey field started.
 At the time, the school was the only government school in the area to own one.

 A bear was the First Rugby team mascot in 1973.
 It featured in every First Rugby team photo until 1987.
 In 2018 the mascot was returned to the school by the 1990 First Rugby team Captain.

-Northcliff won the A-league inter-high gala several times.
+Northcliff won the A-league inter-high gala 24 times over the years.